-Courses dropped during the first 10 days of the semester will not be recorded on transcripts.
-From days 11-48, the student who withdraws will be issued a grade of "W" to indicate official withdrawal.
+A student may withdraw from a course after the 10th day and through the 48th day of the semester.
+A student who withdraws from a course before the 49th day will be issued a grade of "W" to indicate official withdrawal from the course.
 (A "W" grade is not computed in the student's grade point average.)
+Students who stop attending a class are not automatically withdrawn from the course.
+Students who quit attending class and have not completed the official withdrawal process will receive a failing grade.
 Students will not be allowed to withdraw from courses after the 48th day except under unusual circumstances and with the approval of the Vice-President for Academic Affairs.
-Students who stop attending classes prior to the 48th day may be administratively withdrawn and may receive a failing grade.
-Students who quit attending classes after 48 days and have not completed the withdrawal procedure will receive a failing grade.